st01c/Twine-resources/README.md

 ## Links (in descending order of importance/relevance)
 - [Official Twine website](http://twinery.org/) (This is where Twine lives online.)
 - [Twine Basics](https://ackland.org/files/2016/02/Twine-Style-Help-Guide-1-1.pdf) (A very basic introduction to using Twine 2 online, including images to help you understand the interface.
 This is a downloadable PDF).
+- A similar, basic [Twine introduction](http://www.toryhoke.com/2015/02/24/twine-10-minutes-write-interactive-fiction-today/) (This covers substantially more ground than the link above, and promises to get you going within 10 minutes.)
 - [Twine 2 Guide](http://twinery.org/wiki/twine2:guide) (A very useful guide that offers everything from a basic introduction to advanced discussion of specific functions.)
 - Twine [video tutorials](https://www.youtube.com/playlist?list=PLFgjYYTq6xyjBtXJTvEaBTVUWxirY6q24) (Created by 'VegetarianZombie' and hosted on YouTubeYouTube; this is a very extensive series of video tutorials using the Harlowe them.
 They cover much of the material we also covered in class, with topics ranging from absolute basics to advanced functions.)
    The following video tutorials may be particularly relevant for you: